 Neighbourhood, neighbourhood, neighbourhood

 Care home costs vary from state to state, city to city and even from neighbourhood to neighbourhood.
-The cost of residential care in Texas falls somewhere toward the lower end of the cost spectrum, while care in the Dallas area is on the upper end of the spectrum for care within Texas.
+The cost of residential care home in Dallas TX falls somewhere toward the lower end of the cost spectrum, while care in the Dallas area is on the upper end of the spectrum for care within Texas.
 Costs can vary even within the Dallas metroplex.
 The biggest determining factor for cost of care homes within the Dallas area is staffing—the more staff that are engaged usually correlates to higher monthly charges.
 Care homes are differentiated by the amount of care you receive, so care homes with higher care will cost more.

 Quality of Homes